-Changes in the Bank's interest in a subsidiary that do not result in a loss of control are accounted for as equity transactions.
+Changes in the Bank's interest as equity transactions.

 Subsidiaries

 Subsidiaries are investees controlled by the Bank.
 The Bank controls an investee if it is exposed to, or has rights to, variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee.
 The Bank reassesses whether it has control if there are changes to one or more of the elements of control.
 This includes circumstances in which protective rights held (e.g. those resulting from a lending relationship) become substantive and lead to the Bank having power over an investee.